Foy Vance at KOKO

 For the rousing Shed a Little Light, Vance tries to rally the crowd into a sing-along, and you can’t begrudge him for trying as the song selection, with its big chorus, is ripe for crowd participation.
 But later, you can count on one hand the number of people who join in with handclaps.

 The level of mobile use is evidently noticeable from stage as Vance also makes a plea for phones to be put away as he pulls up a chair to perform a delicate, piano-lead ballad.

 Vance, who is a literal son-of-a-preacher man, delivers I Got Love and Guiding Light with evangelical exultation and, not before time, he finally cajoles the crowd into life.

 Photos: Kyra Campbell

-For further information about Foy Vance and future events visit here.
+For further information and future events visit Foy Vance’s website here.

 Watch the video for Closed Hand, Full of Friends here: